cruzgerman216/CTC-FE-Code-Labs/C13/exercises.md

 ## Exercise 3

 Create a folder called exercise-3.
 Create a file called index.ts.
-Create a class called User.
+Create a class called Person.
 This class has a property called favoriteColor of type string.

-Create a variable that is of type user and set that to a new user instance.
+Create a variable that is of type Person and set that to a new Person instance.
 Assign this variable's favoriteColor property to 'Blue'.

-Define a method inside of the User class called LogFavoriteColor.
+Define a method inside of the Person class called LogFavoriteColor.

-The purpose of this method is to log the user instances favorite color.
+The purpose of this method is to log the Person instances favorite color.
 Do not manually log 'Blue'.
-Be sure to access the user instance's favoriteColor property using the 'this' keyword.
+Be sure to access the Person instance's favoriteColor property using the 'this' keyword.

-Use this [resource](https://www.w3schools.com/js/js_classes.asp) as a demonstration.

 ## Exercise 4
 Create a folder called exercise-4.
 Create a file called index.ts.

-Define a class called person.
+Define a class called human.
 This class has the property birthYear that is of type number as well as a animal property that is of type animal.

 Define a class called animal.
 This class also has a property called birthYear that is of type number.

-Create a person instance and fill it's birthYear property to 2000.
+Create a human instance and fill it's birthYear property to 2000.
 Create a animal instance and fill it's birthYear to 2015.

-In the person class, define a method called ageDifference.
+In the human class, define a method called ageDifference.

 This method should log to the console "The age difference between my animal and I is..." follow by the age difference.